 Students must complete the following four requirements to graduate from the School of Criminal Justice with a BA in Justice Studies (Degree Navigator) also provides a list of program requirements):

-- Successful completion of at least 120 academic credits
+- Successful completion of 120 academic credits

 - Successful completion of college’s Core Curriculum

 - Successful completion of the criminal justice major requirements and at least one Second Concentration